HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 -   Drag and drop the house Prefab into the Hierarchy.
 You will now see the object imported in your Scene.

--   In the_ Inspector_, make sure that the _Transform, Position and Rotation _are on **0,0,0.**
+-   In the _Inspector_, make sure that the _Transform, Position and Rotation_ are set to **0,0,0.**

     <img width="650" alt="" src="https://i.imgur.com/uV27U56.jpg">

 -   To check that the _Scale of the model_ we imported is correct.
 This is 1:1 in physical space.
 We can compare it with a **1,1,1** cube (1 x 1 x 1 meters) (**Create>3D Object>Cube**).
 If we see that the Cube is too big or too small, we have to scale our model.
 It is better to have an object that is small enough to fit in the phone camera.

--   To scale our model, we can click on the Prefab once, go to the Inspector, and type in the amount of desired scale (e.g. for this model was 0.001).
+-   To scale our model, we can click on the house prefab once, go to the Inspector, and type in the amount of desired scale (e.g. if your model was in milimeters, use 0.001).
 Click **Apply** on the bottom right.

     <img width="450" alt="" src="https://i.imgur.com/mx8lBET.jpg"> <img width="300" alt="" src="https://i.imgur.com/iUhHaGu.jpg">